danielbodnar/awesome-stars/README.md

 ## wasm

+- [deislabs/spiderlightning](https://github.com/deislabs/spiderlightning) - A set of WIT definitions and associated implementations to enable app developers to work at a faster pace and require less knowledge of the environment in which they are executing.
 - [grain-lang/grain](https://github.com/grain-lang/grain) - The Grain compiler toolchain and CLI.
 Home of the modern web staple. 🌾
 - [seed-rs/seed](https://github.com/seed-rs/seed) - A Rust framework for creating web apps
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.